nb-programmer/python-sample-fastapi/README.md

 bash ./scripts/dev-launch.sh
 ```

-6. You can also run the server (cli) script:
+6. You can also run the cli script:
 ```shell
 sample-fastapi --help
 ```